 The underground part of the Colosseum is where props and animals were kept, as well as the area where gladiators used to wait for their turn.

-This is the most interesting area if you want to learn about the inner workings of the Colosseum.
+This is the most interesting area if you want to learn about the inner workings of the Colosseum and the best way to is it the colosseum for this is via a tour.

 The tour in this area is the one that taught us the most: you can read all the fun and interesting facts we learned here.

-The top tier is the most scenic of all the areas of the Amphitheater (please note that since 2021 this area is closed to the public, I will update this should the option of visiting become available again).
+The top tier is the most scenic of all the areas of the Amphitheater.

-This is a wonderful area if you want to also catch views above the Roman Forum and you don’t have mobility issues: this is the only part of the Colosseum without a lift or a ramp.
+This is a wonderful area if you want to also catch views above the Roman Forum and has recently become more accessible thanks to a panoramic lift to the Colosseum ‘attic’.

 The view from upper tier is breathtaking, one of the best views int Rome.